reiner-os4os/ssd-dss/README.md

-# ssd-dss — System Dynamics & Decision Support for Sustainable Food Systems ✅
+# ssd-dss — Spatial System Dynamics & Decision Support System for Sustainable Food Systems ✅

-This repository contains code, models, and example notebooks developed as part of work on modeling sustainable urban food production and food security.
+This repository contains code, models, and example notebooks developed as part of my work on modeling food security in urban areas.
 Below is a concise description of what you'll find in the top-level folders and what to expect when exploring the project.

 ---